tmr4/py65_65816/README.md

 1. The new 65C816 device is largely untested.
 I plan to update it as I work on supporting hardware and code.
 Use at your own risk.
 Some know issues:

-* ROL and ROR haven't been updated for a 16 bit accumulator.
+* FIXED: ROL and ROR haven't been updated for a 16 bit accumulator.
 * Extra cycle counts haven't been considered for any new to 65816 opcodes.
 * ADC and SBC in decimal mode are likely invalid in 16 bit.
 * Native mode hasn't been tested outside of bank 0.
 Assume it will fail for this until it is tested.
 Currently only 3 banks of memory are modeled, by py65 default, but this can easily be changed.